-Western King mattresses became so popular on the West Coast that they remained as the standard bed size up to the 1980s.
+Western King mattresses became so popular on the West Coast that they remained as the standard bed size up until the 1980s.

 When other retailers began to offer 72” x 84” mattresses all over America, they had to name them California King in order to avoid confusion with regular King beds (1).

-What Are the Differences Between King and California King Mattresses?
+What Are the Main Differences Between King and California King Mattresses?

-Today, California King mattress dimensions are 72” x 84”, which makes this size the longest available on the market.
-At the same time, the regular King measures 76” x 80” and is the widest mattress available (2).
+Today, California King mattress dimensions are 72” x 84”, which makes this size the longest available on the market to date.
+At the same time, the regular King measures 76” x 80” and is currently the widest mattress available (2).

 Of course, the difference in dimensions has both advantages and drawbacks.
 Let me explain them below.

-Pros and Cons of California King Mattress Explained
+Pros and Cons of California King Mattresses Explained

 Both King and California King are excellent choices for couples.
 But the latter has one significant advantage: it is suited for people whose height is more than 6 feet.
-So, if you or your partner are tall and like to stretch out in your bed, the 4 extra inches added to the length of the mattress may be exactly what you need.
+So, if you or your partner are considerably tall or you like to stretch out in your bed, the extra 4 inches of the mattress length may just be exactly what you need for a relaxing sleep.

 Now, there’s a common misconception about the California King mattresses:

-Some believe that since they have “irregular” length, choosing bed sheets might become a problem.
+Some believe that since they are “irregular” in length, choosing bed sheets might become a serious problem.

 This might have been an issue.
 Decades ago.

-But today, manufacturers offer different types of sheets and other bedding items in all popular sizes, including Cal King.
+But today, manufacturers offer different types of sheets and other bedding items in various sizes, including the popular Cal King size.

-To me, the only significant drawback of California King mattresses is that they have a lesser width for one person — 36’’ compared to 38’’ in the regular King bed — and a lesser overall area.
+To me, the only significant drawback of California King mattresses is that they have a less width for one person — 36’’ compared to 38’’ in the regular King bed — and surface area overall.

-The gap might seem not so drastic, but in some cases, it can make a difference.
+The gap might not seem so drastic, but in some cases, it can make a significant difference.

 Now, regarding the price range, both King and California King are the most expensive options on the mattress market.
 Yet, I have found that most manufacturers have the same price for both of these sizes.
-Overall, low-cost models start at $400, and the price can go as high as $4,000 for top-rated options.
+Overall, for low-cost models, you’re looking at around $400, with prices reaching as high as $4,000 for top-rated options.

 Who Is Cal King Most Suitable For?

-Now, you might want to choose between King vs California King mattress in the favor of the latter if:
+Now, if you’re having trouble choosing between the King vs California King mattress, you’ll be in the favor of the latter if:

 - you or your partner are more than 6 feet tall;

-- your pets sleep with you by your feet;
+- your pets sleep with you, on or in your bed;

-- your bedroom’s dimensions require a mattress that is narrower than regular King.
+- your bedroom’s dimensions require a mattress that is narrower than a regular King.

-For couples who have totally different preferences concerning their perfect sleeping surface, some manufacturers offer split King and Cal King sizes.
+For couples who have different preferences concerning their perfect sleeping surface, some manufacturers even offer split King and Cal King sizes in the same mattress.

-“Split” means your mattress comes in two different Twin-sized pieces.
+“Split” means your mattress comes in two different twin-sized pieces.
 Thus, you can pick the firmness and the materials suitable exactly for you.
-And your partner can do the same for themselves.
+And your partner can do the same.

-Another benefit of getting a split Cal King mattress is excellent motion isolation during sleep.
-When sharing a bed with your partner, you surely want to feel as little of their movement as possible in order to sleep well throughout the night.
-And split options allows for that.
+Another benefit of getting a split Cal King mattress is the excellent motion isolation during sleep.
+When sharing a bed with your partner, you surely want to feel as little of their movement as possible to sleep well throughout the night.
+And split options allow for exactly that.

 Plus, they are easier to move around, which is a great bonus when it comes to moving to another house.

-Types of Available Mattress Material You Can Choose From
+Types of Available Mattress Materials You Can Choose From

 Today’s market has a huge variety of mattress models for every taste.
-When it comes to a range of materials, you will most likely choose from the options listed below.
+When it comes to a suitable range of materials, you will most likely be choosing from the options listed below.

 One of the most affordable choices, it features a block of coils inside and mostly just one thin comfort layer on top.
-The number and flexibility of coils determine how the mattress will maintain the correct body position during sleep.
+The number and flexibility of coils determine how well the mattress will help you maintain the correct spinal position during sleep.

-The construction of this kind of mattresses may include several layers of foam of different density, which balance each other out, creating a comfortable and supportive overall feel.
+The construction of this kind of mattress may include several layers of foam of different density, which balance each other out, creating a comfortable and supportive overall feel.

 Memory foam is a type of foam that is less resilient and more elastic than other types of foam.
-It’s an excellent choice for side sleepers, as the mattress can gently hug their body and cradle their shoulders, hips, and other pressure points.
+It’s an excellent choice for side sleepers, as the mattress can gently hug your body and cradle your shoulders, hips, and other pressure points.
 However, if you choose a firmer model, it would work great for sleeping on the back or stomach.
 Memory foam effectively adapts to the body curves and aids proper weight distribution regardless of your sleeping style.

 Latex mattresses are a more eco-friendly and natural alternative.
 They are known to maintain better air circulation inside the layers and effectively withdraw body heat, preventing you from sleeping hot.
 Plus, latex is bouncy and more resilient.
-It’s hard to find any significant drawback about it except the higher price and the fact that its bouncier feel might simply not appeal to you.
+It’s hard to find any significant drawback about it except for the higher price and that its bouncier feel simply might not appeal to you.

 A hybrid mattress combines two or more of the aforementioned materials (usually, pocketed coils for the support base and either foam or latex for comfort layers).
 This allows it to eliminate the drawbacks and reinforce the benefits of each material.
-It’s an excellent option for someone who is looking for a balanced feel.
+It’s an excellent option for someone who is looking for a more balanced feel.
 Note that hybrids are usually more expensive than other types.

-These mattresses have an extra layer on top, which is sewn to the mattress.
-It is often made of microfiber or soft foam fillers, as well as wool and even feathers.
-Being used to provide a more luxurious look and feel, a pillowtop also enhances the overall comfort of your bed.
+These mattresses have an extra layer on top, which is sewn onto the mattress.
+It is often made of microfiber or soft foam fillers, as well as wool, and sometimes even feathers.
+This is used to provide a more luxurious look and feel.
+A pillowtop can also enhance the overall comfort of your bed.

 Shopping at a Store vs Shopping Online

-For some people, shopping is a way to have a great time with family and friends, while others panic as soon as they hear that word.
+For some people, shopping is a way to have a social time with family and friends, while others panic as soon as they hear the word.

-Since a mattress is a serious investment that involves spending not only money but also your time, I decided to clarify the pros and cons of online and offline shopping to help you choose how you want to make that investment.
+Since a mattress is quite a significant investment that involves spending not only your hard-earned money but also your time, I decided to clarify the pros and cons of online and offline shopping to help you choose how best to make that investment.

 So, with online shopping, you can:

-- shop sitting in the pajamas in your room;
+- shop sitting in your pajamas from the privacy of your own home;

-- read reviews and research available options in order to make an informed decision;
+- read reviews and research available options to make an informed decision;

-- “visit” a large number of stores within a short time;
+- “visit” a large number of stores within a short amount of time;

-- do this even at night, as online stores are never closed.
+- do this at any time, even late at night, as online stores are never closed.